-Chapter 13 Bankruptcy Attorney in White Plains
+Chapter 13 Bankruptcy Attorney in White Plains, NY

 Think bankruptcy is only for people with empty bank accounts?
 Not so!
 Ever wonder how rich celebrities file bankruptcy?
 Contact our White Plains chapter 13 bankruptcy lawyer today.

 Anyone, even individuals with large income and assets like celebrities, can find themselves in financial trouble.
 If you have a steady income but are struggling to pay your bills, Chapter 13 bankruptcy may be right for you.

 There is a general misconception that bankruptcy represents a personal failure.
 White Plains bankruptcy attorney Michael H. Schwartz, P.C., knows that’s wrong.
 Used correctly, bankruptcy, rooted in the Bible, is an invaluable tool to help good people in bad situations resolve their debts and rehabilitate their credit.

 - 1 Our White Plains Chapter 13 Bankruptcy Lawyer Can Help You

 - 3 What are the Advantages of Filing For Bankruptcy in White Plains?

 - 4 What is the Chapter 13 Bankruptcy Process?